 How many Division 1 football teams are there?

-There are currently 129 FBS football teams in Division 1 and 125 teams in the FCS, or the Football Championship Subdivision.
-The FCS is comprised of 14 conferences and the FBS is comprised of 11 conferences.
+There are currently 130 FBS football teams in Division 1 and 127 teams in the FCS (Football Championship Subdivision).
+The FCS is comprised of 14 conferences and the FBS is comprised of 10 conferences, plus seven independent teams (note: Notre Dame has officially joined the ACC for 2020-21, but did not specify if this affiliation would last beyond the season).

 How many players can be on a college football team?